History of the Jews in Iran: Iran–Israel trade

 Ynet reported that Israeli-Iranian trade, conducted covertly and illegally by dozens of Israeli companies, totals tens of millions of dollars a year.
 Much of this trade is conducted through a third country.
 Israel supplies Iran with fertilizer, irrigation pipes, hormones for milk production, seeds, and fruit; Iran, meanwhile, provides Israel with marble, cashews, and pistachios.
 Based on the same report in November 2000, the Iranian government asked an Israeli company, which built Tehran's sewage pipes 30 years earlier, to visit the country for renovations.
 Shortly afterwards, the assistant director-general of Iran's Ministry of Agriculture visited Israel secretly and stayed at the Tel Aviv Hilton Hotel.
 He expressed an interest in purchasing irrigation pipes, pesticides and fertilizers.

-Estimates of the Jewish population in Iran until the census 2011 vary.
-In mid- and late 1980s, it was estimated at 20,000–30,000, rising to around 35,000 in the mid-1990s.
-The current Jewish population of Iran is 8,756 according to the most recent Iranian census 2012/2013.
-According to the latest Iranian census, the remaining Jewish population of Iran was 9,826 in 2016; In 2018 a PBS program on the Jews in Iran claimed the population was 15,000.
-The Jewish Virtual Library gives the total of Jews In Iran in 2019 as 8,300.
-A 2021 population website numbers the Jews In Iran as 8,500 in 2021.
+Situation of the Jews in Iran

 Opinion over the condition of Jews in Iran is divided.
-One Jew active in arguing on behalf of a benevolence view of the Iranian Islamic government and society toward Jews is film producer Haroun Yashayaei, who tells visitors and reporters the Ayatollah "Ruhollah Khomeini didn't mix up our community with Israel and Zionism," and "Take it from me, the Jewish community here faces no difficulties."
-Privately many Jews complain to foreign reporters of "discrimination, much of it of a social or bureaucratic nature."
+Jewish film producer Haroun Yashayaei is active in arguing on behalf of a benevolent view of the Iranian Islamic government and society toward Jews.
+He tells visitors and reporters the Ayatollah "Ruhollah Khomeini didn't mix up our community with Israel and Zionism," and "Take it from me, the Jewish community here faces no difficulties."
+Privately, many Jews complain to foreign reporters of "discrimination, much of it of a social or bureaucratic nature."
 The Islamic government appoints the officials who run Jewish schools, most of these being Muslims and requires that those schools must open on Saturdays, the Jewish Sabbath.
-(This has apparently been changed as of February 4, 2015.)
-Criticism of this policy was the downfall of the last remaining newspaper of the Iranian Jewish community which was closed in 1991 after it criticized government control of Jewish schools.
+This was changed as of February 4, 2015.
+Criticism of this policy was the downfall of the last remaining newspaper of the Iranian Jewish community, which was closed in 1991 after it criticized government control of Jewish schools.
 Instead of expelling Jews en masse like in Libya, Iraq, Egypt, and Yemen, the Iranians have adopted a policy of keeping Jews in Iran.